HarutoHiroki/Discord.js-Bot/README.md

 3. To install all needed node modules, do **npm install**

-4. Install [MongoDB Community Server](https://www.mongodb.com/download-center/community) for coins Database
+4. Install [MongoDB Community Server](https://www.mongodb.com/download-center/community) for coins Database and settings.

 5. Start the bot by having the cmd/terminal inside the bot folder and type **node .**